Complete Guide to Cap Table

 How to update the Cap Table

 Once you have your company running for some time, you will need to update the cap table with each new financing or transfer of shares among your shareholders.
-This could include the issuance of new options for employees, sale of shares from a shareholder, or retirement of an old employees.
-All these activities would require the update of the cap table.
+This could include the issuance of new options for employees, sale of shares from a shareholder, or retirement of an old employee.

 What are the uses of a Cap Table?